diedrebrown/predictionwithalexareviews/README.md

 	- Used the spaCy library to normalize the data to make patterns more easily detectable by removing stopwords.
 The spaCy library was used to do this, as it is the most robust and efficient library for natural language processing.
 As spaCy can be applied to many languages and has integrations built in for neural network models, it provided eased much of the work we needed.
 	- Creation of a document term matrix for use in topic modeling with **Latent Dirichlet Allocation (LDA)**.
 The LDA was used to finds groups of words (topics) that appear frequently together.
 - **Rating Star Predictions with Machine Learning Models**:
 	- _Tf-IDF Encoding_
 	To describe the proportionality of a word relative to the corpus, not just a document.
 The more frequenly occuring words are less heavily weighted.
 The result is that this ratio describes how rate something (a word) is within a corpus.
 	- _Logistic Regression_
 	Once vectorized, text data is sparse but has high-dimensionality.
 By using hyperparameter tuning with Logistic Regression and cross validation, we can obtain a quantative measure of performance of the classifier.
 As sentiment analysis aims to identify if a text is positive, negative or neutral, logistic regression classifiers are perfect for this because they determine the probability that an observation belongs to one class over another.
 	- _Random Forest_
 	As a collection of varying decision trees, each tree can work in its area of expertise and overfit in differnt ways.
 The average of their results reduces the overfitting of the data.
 	- _Bidirectional Encoder Representations from Transformers (BERT)_
 	BERT considers all the words of the input reviews simultaneously and then uses an attention mechanism to develop a contextual meaning of the words within each document.
-	- _LSTM Neural Network_  As a gated RNN, in LSTM Neural Networks, the information accumulation (feature evidence) flows through leaky channels and self-loops for long durations (Goodfellow et al. 2016).
+	- _LSTM Neural Network_
+	As a gated RNN, in LSTM Neural Networks, the information accumulation (feature evidence) flows through leaky channels and self-loops for long durations (Goodfellow et al. 2016).
-	- _Multinominal Naive Bayes Classifier (MultinomialNB)_  Naive Bayes classifers are very efficient trainers, because they learn parameters by looking at each feature individually and collect per-class statisicts from each feature" (Müller & Guido, 2017, p.70).
+	- _Multinominal Naive Bayes Classifier (MultinomialNB)_
+	Naive Bayes classifiers are very efficient trainers, because they learn parameters by looking at each feature individually and collect per-class statisicts from each feature" (Müller & Guido, 2017, p.70).
 However, they provide a more generalized performance than linear classifiers.

 ## Findings:
 During the initial EDA, we found that both datasets were imbalanced and that the data favored positive/5 star reviews.
 Yet, we did not find a correlation between review length and positivity.
 After encoding for positivity by review, we found that this further extended to the sentiment of the words used.
 We were able to predict with a high degree of accuracy that both datasets were mostly positive.